 Los Gatos Trends at a Glance

-Closed and pending sales dipped while active inventory rose in August.
-Compared to last year, active inventory remains low, pending sales continue to be elevated, and closed sales are falling behind.
-The sales vs list price ratio heated to a roasting hot 105.4%, dropping a good 3% below last month and rising over 4.4% above this time last year.
-It’s a hot market for Los Gatos single family homes despite summer cooling.
+Active inventory plummeted while closed and pending sales increased in October.
+Compared to last year, active inventory remains extremely low, pending sales are up, and closed sales are behind.
+The sales vs list price ratio warmed a hair at a roasting hot 106.4%, rising 3.4% above this time last year.
+It’s a hot market for Los Gatos single family homes with almost no sign of cooling down!

 Los Gatos Condominium and Townhouse Market